Tikamin557/Ts-Core/docs/ModderGuide_NotificationSystem.md

 TsCoreNotification MyTheme Normal 240 Custom notification text
 ```

-If `MyTheme` is registered by a T's Core Content Pack, that theme will be used to display the notification.
+If `MyTheme` is registered in `TsCore/NotificationThemes`, that theme will be used to display the notification.

 ---

 ## Built-in Notification Types

-T's Core includes the following built-in notification types:
+T's Core includes the following built-in Notification Themes:

 | Type | Purpose |
 |------|---------|